auth0/docs/articles/support/index.md

 ## Support hours

-Auth0 will provide support for severity level 1 defects on a 24x7x365 basis.
+Auth0 provides support for severity level 1 defects on a 24x7x365 basis.

-For all other defects, Auth0 will provide support during the hours specified below:
+For all other defects, Auth0 provides support during the hours specified below:

 | Standard | Enterprise/Preferred | w/Preferred |
 | - | - | - |